USFCA-MSDS/MSDS_689/README.md

 __________________

+# Lectures

+We will give a total of 6 lectures, the outline of topics covered in these lectures are going to be :

 Lecture 1 : An introduction to algorithm complexity.
 Application : k-means algorithm.

 Lecture 2 : core data structures : Arrays, linked list, hashtables, stack and queue.